 The important thing is not to take anything personally – take a step back, take some time to digest it and reflect on what the person giving feedback is saying.

 Here are some tips for making the most of feedback:

-- Turn the feedback into bullet points- so it almost becomes a to-do list.
+3) Turn the feedback into bullet points- so it almost becomes a to-do list.
 The process of doing this will help make sure that you understand what’s being asked.
 The result will make sure that you action the points in turn and might help you see a pattern in the type of work that needs to be done.
-Is there some specific aspect of your research that you need to revisit or something more practical that you need support with to help your writing ( don’t forget that University Library are running My Learning Essentials sessions all over summer – many designed to help with the practical aspects of writing your thesis)
+Is there some specific aspect of your research that you need to revisit or something more practical that you need support with to help your writing ?
+Don’t forget My Learning Essentials have a resources and are still running a few sessions over summer to help with dissertation research and writing.

 4) Take some time to digest what is being said, assess how critical it is to your work to decide how much time you need to spend on each point.